TheRealKCFan20/BonziWORLD/src/www/README.md

 * kekilia
 * electimon

-If you want to be listed here just email me and I'll probably put you in the next version.
+If you want to be listed here, just email me and I'll probably put you in the next version.

 ## Contact me